-- 5.15.1 The Village should consider incentives for creating and maintaining affordable housing, using available means such as: - Waiving, reducing or deferring applicable charges fees, or taxes where appropriate; and - Creating supportive policies and Zoning regulations.

-- 5.15.2 The Village supports reducing barriers to affordable housing, including: - a) Prioritizing affordable housing applications for subdivision and development; - Reviewing policy and Zoning regulations to better enable affordable housing projects; and - Tracking and monitoring housing affordability in the Village. - 5.15.3 The Village should review its Zoning Bylaw for opportunities to enable and encourage construction of affordable housing and a diversity of housing types, including: - Permitting a greater diversity of housing types within most zones; - Allowing more than one dwelling unit on most residential parcels of land; - Encouraging more home-based business opportunities so that citizens can afford to stay in their homes; and - Supporting accessory dwelling units. - 5.15.4 The Village will support government and non-government agencies and organizations in the creation of affordable housing in the Village and within the greater Slocan Valley. - 5.15.5 The Village and/or developers shall work with local agencies to provide amenities and services that complement supportive, age in place and seniors housing. - 5.15.6 The Village supports partnerships within the community that facilitate residential infill development for affordable, rental, supportive and/or seniors housing needs.
+- 5.16.1 The Village should consider incentives for creating and maintaining affordable housing, using available means such as: - a.
+Waiving, reducing or deferring applicable charges fees, or taxes where appropriate; and - b.
+Creating supportive policies and Zoning regulations. - 5.16.2 The Village supports reducing barriers to affordable housing, including: - a.
+Prioritizing affordable housing applications for subdivision and development; - b.
+Reviewing policy and Zoning regulations to better enable affordable housing projects; and - Tracking and monitoring housing affordability in the Village. - 5.16.3 The Village should review its Zoning Bylaw for opportunities to enable and encourage construction of affordable housing and a diversity of housing types, including: - Permitting a greater diversity of housing types within most zones; - Allowing more than one dwelling unit on most residential parcels of land; - c.
+Encouraging more home-based business opportunities so that citizens can afford to stay in their homes; and - Supporting accessory dwelling units. - 5.16.4 The Village will support government and non-government agencies and organizations in the creation of affordable housing in the Village and within the greater Slocan Valley. - 5.16.5 The Village and/or developers shall work with local agencies to provide amenities and services that complement supportive, age in place and seniors housing. - 5.16.6 The Village supports partnerships within the community that facilitate residential infill development for affordable, rental, supportive and/or seniors housing needs. - 5.16.7 The Village should explore the development of a set of pre-approved Accessory Dwelling Unit designs with commitment to same-day approvals for conforming proposals. - 5.16.8 Ensure that future Building Bylaw updates do not identify a minimum dwelling unit size to ensure smaller affordable units are permitted.